samueldsingh/data-engineering/interview_questions/13-functions.md

 3. Keyword Arguments (Named arguments)

-Usecase 1 : For code readability while calling function Usecase 2 : If we don't want to maintain order while passing arguments Usecase3 : If we want to pass argument only for specific parameter
+Usecase 1 : For code readability while calling function

+Usecase 2 : If we don't want to maintain order while passing arguments

+Usecase 3 : If we want to pass argument only for specific parameter

 ```
 def sum(n1=2000, n2, n3=1000):